Vijaya9418/HMI/README.md

 2. SELinux:- It loads all the set of selinux policies and sets the enforcement of SELinux polocies.
 3. SecondStageMain:- this is implemented in init.cpp in whcih main method is propertyInit() which will initialize the property within the system.

+5. Zygote process:- In android system, the android runtime, dalvik virtual machine,app process, system service are all done by zygote process.
+It uses the fork mechanism for system service and app process.

+fork mechanism:- it will create the new process by duplicating the exisisting process from which it is called.
+It contains init.zygote64.rc file in which the code is written in android.

+inside init.rc file there is one command written which is **class_start main** which will start the zygote main process.

+6. zygote starts the system server which is done through fork system server.inside which we have different services responsible for starting the services like audio, camera, etc.